CUSTOM STRUCTURAL REACTION INJECTION MOLDING

-Structural Reaction Injection Molding (SRIM), a variant RIM process that adds structural elements to the mold prior to injection, provides 'one-piece' solutions for your enclosures and structural parts.
+Structural Reaction Injection Molding (SRIM), a variant RIM process that adds structural elements to the mold prior to injection, provides ‘one-piece’ solutions for your enclosures and structural parts.
 Rimnetics employs this technique to create strong and lightweight composites.
 Polyurethane, the most common material created by the standard RIM process, is injected into the pre-strengthened mold (tool) at a very low viscosity where it chemically reacts and cures.
-Since such a low-viscous material exerts very little stress on the tool, SRIM tooling can make large and complex, 3-dimensional parts at a fraction of the tooling investment of a comparable injection molding tool.
+Since such a low-viscous material exerts very little stress on the tool, our structural reaction injection molding process can make large and complex 3-dimensional parts at a fraction of the tooling investment of a comparable injection molding tool.
 While a custom reaction injection molded enclosure is not necessary all the time, it is an important tool to have available to meet your project goals.

 Design the skin so that it becomes the structural support - "unibody design"